aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/print-and-preview/extract-images-from-worksheets-using-imageorprintoptions/_index.md

 // Get the first Picture in the first worksheet const pic = worksheet.getPictures().get(0);

-// Set the output image file path const picformat = pic.getImageType().toString();
+// Set the output image format const picformat = pic.getImageType().toString();

 // Note: you may evaluate the image format before specifying the image path